Willy-JL/willy-jl.github.io/_posts/2021-07-15-logging-console-to-file.md

 <br>

-Then we define the function that ctually handles writing to the log file:
+Then we define the function that actually handles writing to the log file:
 ```python
 def _file_write(message, no_color=True):
     if _pause_file_output: